 But the problem goes much deeper.

 A lack of sleep slows down reactions, impairs memory and can even raise blood pressure.
 Sleep is when your body cleans out toxins.
-REM sleep is when your body dreams and sorts out the events of the day.
+REM (rapid eye movement) sleep is when your body dreams and sorts out the events of the day.
 It occurs towards the end of 7 or 8 hours.
 We evolved with the natural cycle of sun and dark, but now artificial light extends our day and disrupts our sleep, further diminishing our focus.
 Lack of sleep has many causes: busyness, stress, light and noise are a few factors.

 What you eat and drink affects your ability to concentrate.
 We have changed our eating habits very dramatically since our cave days.
 In a busy world we eat prepared foods that use preservatives to make for more economical storage.
 Supplements we take are not as good as fresh nutrients.
 We eat a lot of sugar that causes a spike in energy, but crashes.
 Caffeine amplifies the effect of sugar making our moods unsteady.
 The brain needs a steady supply of fuel provided by what we eat.

 Pollution puts more unhealthy chemicals into our bodies.
 What comes out of factories spreads through the air that we breathe.
-Chemicals are constantly being added through pesticides, cosmetics and fire retardants and are not always tested adequately.
+Chemicals are constantly being added through pesticides, cosmetics, fire retardants and are not always tested adequately.
 The level of inspections is subject to political budgets.
 All this adds to the body's inability to concentrate